kudobuzz/event-tagmanager-php/README.md

 ```

-//by default these tags are removed
+by default these tags are removed
 plan-free-{app}
 freemium